korolmi/qvdfile/README.md

 This is python3 object created to explore QVD file, it can be used

-* to read QVD file Metedata
+* to read QVD file Metadata
 * to read column values from QVD file
 * to read rows from QVD file